A mock service simulates a real backend service. It contains one or more reactions.

 The new cloned service gets the new set of ports:

-MockMotor also tries to clone all the account properties that are used in the service responses.
+MockMotor also tries to clone all the account properties that are used in the service reactions.

 Transferring Mock Service to Another Instance